Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/map/generate_offline_map_overrides/README.md

 <h2>How to use the sample</h2>

+<p>Note: When manually inputting a value in the spinner controls, make sure to hit Enter to commit the value.</p>

 <p>Sign in with a free developer account when prompted for credentials (taking web maps offline requires an account).</p>

 <p>Use the min/max scale spinners to adjust the level IDs to be taken offline for the Streets basemap.</p>